ParkerLab/BMO/README.md

 * **`shm_dir`**: path for shared memory operations if `use_shm: True`.
 * **`samples`**: information about each ATAC-seq experiment to be processed.
 The `bamfile` and `peakfile` fields under each sample handle are mandatory and point to the experiment's BAM and peak calls, respectively.
 Attention: make sure that the sample handles (main identation of each sample) are **unique**.

-IMPORTANT: Because the config is a [yaml](http://yaml.org) file, **make sure to maintain all the indentations as they appear** or unexpected behaviors may occurr.
+IMPORTANT: Because the config is a [yaml](http://yaml.org) file, **make sure to maintain all the indentations as they appear** or unexpected behaviors may occur.

 ### 3) Running BMO pipeline in Snakemake
 To execute the pipeline, you need to copy both the `Snakefile` and `input/config.yaml` to wherever you want to run the analysis in your machine/cluster and then update the config file as described in the previous section.
 After that, just run the code below and Snakemake will take care of the rest.
 Simple as that.